 The weakness of both sides in the debates over anarchism is their neglect of what lies behind the legal order.
 Why does anybody obey the law, whether it is conceived as being supplied in a competitive or monopolistic manner?
 Limitedgovernment advocates assume that it is the ultimate threat of force by a monopoly state that ensures that individuals will obey the law.
 Anarchists assume that there is a demand for genuine justice on the part of individual agents, so that competitive courts will profit most from behaving in a properly liberal manner.
 Both beg the question of the political culture.
-What gives legitimacy to a legal system is neither the force of threat by the police, nor the force of pure logic, but the force of public opinion, of the distributed political discourse about rights and responsibilities.450

-Lavoie is arguably unfair to Friedman and Rothbard, but tendencies he identifies are there in both and in their followers.
+What gives legitimacy to a legal system is neither the force of threat by the police, nor the force of pure logic, but the force of public opinion, of the distributed political discourse about rights and responsibilities.68 in both and in their followers.
 While Friedman, Rothbard, and their followers do not ignore the issues of political culture to the extent Lavoie suggests, he is right that they do not give these issues enough attention.
-And notably Lavoie remarks in a footnote that he has been persuaded that free-market anarchism is workable under the right cultural conditions.451 He does seem to go too far, however, in another footnote:
+And notably Lavoie remarks in a footnote that he has been persuaded that free-market anarchism is workable under the right cultural conditions.69 He does seem to go too far, however, in another footnote: